WHAT IS NOMCON?

 - Edward Everett Hale

-As a maker community, we enjoy a rich connection of talent, backgrounds, ideas and skills that are not often recognized beyond the boundaries of our maker space.
-We recognize that, in addition to elevating examples and telling untold histories, there is a need for us as a community to be self-reflective, to document and share best practices, resources, and support each other in deliberately becoming stronger together.
+As a maker community, we enjoy a rich connection of talent, backgrounds, ideas and skills that are not often recognized beyond the boundaries of our particular maker organization.
+We recognize that, in addition to elevating examples and telling untold histories, there is a need for us as a collective community to be self-reflective, to document and share best practices, resources, and support each other in deliberately becoming stronger together.
 For all of these reasons, we are committed for this gathering to add meaningfully to the maker movement conversation nationally.

 WHO SHOULD ATTEND?